jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

   (d) any rights in respect of designated markets listed in Schedule 5A that become available at the expiry of any other allocations:
   (e) any rights in respect of the United Kingdom listed in Schedule 5A that become available at the expiry of any other allocations.
 (2) Export licences for the designated markets listed in Schedule 5A must be allocated or reallocated by, or on behalf of, the Crown.
-(3) The Minister must, in accordance with the rules set out in Schedule 5B, allocate export licences to multiple participants for the designated markets listed in Schedule 5A unless subsection (4) applies.
+(3) The Minister must, in accordance with the rules set out in Schedule 5B, allocate export licences to multiple participants for the designated markets listed in Schedule 5A unless subsection (4) or section 27 applies.
 (4) If the Minister is satisfied that an allocation under subsection (3) is not appropriate, having regard to the purpose in section 21(1), the Minister may recommend to the Governor-General that an Order in Council is made to allocate or reallocate export licences under subsection (7).
 (5) The Minister may allocate a general export licence for trade at the normal tariff (outside the terms of the quota), in respect of a designated market listed in Schedule 5A, that may be used by any person eligible to hold an export licence for any quantity of the product for which the licence applies.
 (6) Subsection (5) applies subject to section 29A.